 Our interdisciplinary program provides students with a large number of potential research projects.
-New students participate in lab rotations to sample the interests, approaches, and styles of three different laboratories.
-This allows students to make well-informed decisions about what area of research to pursue and which laboratory to join.
+As a new student, you participate in lab rotations to sample the interests, approaches, and styles of three different laboratories.
+This allows you to make well-informed decisions about what area of research to pursue and which laboratory to join.
 Students in the program may graduate with a Ph.D. in Genome, Cell, and Developmental Biology; Genetics; or Plant Sciences.

 Genome, Cell, and Developmental Biology Ph.D.

 The GCDB program consists of formal coursework, laboratory research, and professional development.
 During the first year, you take a common core program.
 The fall core consists of integrated biochemistry, genetics, bioinformatics, and critical analysis of scientific literature.
 You also do three research rotations during the first semester, after which you choose a thesis lab.
 The spring core courses include cell biology and developmental biology.
 In addition, you select one journal-style course in a specific subfield (e.g., chromosome and genome biology).

 If your native language is not English, you are expected to become sufficiently fluent to pass the university's A.I. exam during the first year.

 GCDB students are required to teach one semester.
 This experience provides you with professional development in teaching and is also an opportunity to deeply understand a subject by teaching it to others.